-Confiscated items to be handed to Head of Year or College Administrators.
+Confiscated items to be handed to Reception.

 Inappropriate language

 Any student heard swearing will be reprimanded by the member of staff at the time.
 Verbal abuse towards other people is not acceptable and will be dealt with via our system.